giordanii/CursoEmVideo/README.md

 # CursoEmVideo
-HTML5 and CSS3 course from CursoEmVideo
+HTML5, CSS3 and JS course from CursoEmVideo

 Updating README to test commiting to github